anna-codefresh/php-composer-sample-app/README.md

-# Transferring a Php Application via ftp and scp
+# Transferring a Php Application via FTP
 ![codefresh](flat-logo.png)

 This is a simple application that displays a Php timer.
-The purpose of this sample application is to guide you on the process of transferring your applications via ftp or scp using a Codefresh pipeline.
+The purpose of this sample application is to guide you on the process of transferring your applications via ftp using a Codefresh pipeline.

 ## Prerequisites